 Unusual Options Activity Insight: Beyond Meat

-On Thursday, shares of Beyond Meat (NASDAQ:BYND) saw unusual options activity.
-After the option alert, the stock price moved down to $142.49.
+Shares of Beyond Meat (NASDAQ:BYND) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $157.03.

 - Option Type: SWEEP